Butternut Squash Sambar

 Tempering (tadka):

-Thoroughly rinse the toor dal under running water and soak for 4-6 hours covered in a few inches of cold water.
-Drain and rinse, then add to a medium saucepan with 2 cups of fresh water with the turmeric and half a tablespoon of the olive oil.
-Bring to a boil, then reduce the heat to low, cover, and simmer for 20-30 minutes or until the dal is very soft.
+• Thoroughly rinse the toor dal under running water and soak for 4 to 6 hours covered in a few inches of cold water.
+Drain and rinse, then add to a medium saucepan with 2 cups of fresh water with the turmeric and half tablespoon of the olive oil.
+Bring to a boil, then reduce the heat to low, cover, and simmer for 20 to 30 minutes or until the dal is very soft.
 Remove from heat and gently mash with a potato masher.
 Set aside.

-Pour hot water over the tamarind pulp in a bowl and let sit.
+• Pour hot water over the tamarind pulp in a bowl and let sit.
 Heat the remaining olive oil and the butter in a large saucepan over medium heat.
-Sprinkle in the asafoetida, and immediately add the onion, green chilies and curry leaves.
-Sauté for 3-4 minutes or until the onions start to turn translucent.
+Sprinkle in the asafetida, and immediately add the onion, green chilies and curry leaves.
+Sauté for 3 to 4 minutes or until the onions start to turn translucent.
 Add the squash and tomato, and add just enough water to cover the vegetables.
 Cover the pan and cook until the squash is tender but keeps its shape, about 20 minutes depending on the variety of squash and the size of the pieces.

-For the tempering, heat the olive oil in a small stainless steel frying pan or saucepan over medium heat.
+• For the tempering, heat the olive oil in a small stainless steel frying pan or saucepan over medium heat.
 When the oil is hot, toss in the mustard seeds.
-As soon as they begin spluttering and popping, usually a few seconds, add the asafoetida, dried red chilies and curry leaves.
+As soon as they begin spluttering and popping, usually a few seconds, add the asafetida, dried red chilies and curry leaves.
 Stir for a minute to let the leaves wilt and the chilies brown a little, then pour over the sambar.
-Cover and let sit a few minutes to let the flavours mingle.
+Cover and let sit a few minutes to let the flavors mingle.

-Serve hot in bowls with rice or fresh bread on the side.
-Serves 6 to 8.
+• Serve hot in bowls with rice or fresh bread on the side.

 lisa this is wonderfully innovative!
 What a fantastic use of pumpkin here!